katydecorah/katydecorah.github.io/code/_posts/2015-08-15-lunr-and-jekyll.md

 ## Build a data reference for lunr

-To complement the data that I gave to lunr, I created an object that contains basic information about each post.
+To complement the data that I gave to lunr, I created an object that has basic information about each post.
 This is so I can reference it against lunr's search results because lunr returns the reference `id` as a search result and _not_ all the data I gave it.

 {% highlight js %}{% raw %}
 var store = [{% for post in site.posts %}{